 IV treatment will likely be started because your cat’s kidneys will need plenty of fluid to support their function and prevent them from becoming damaged.
 This will also help flush the toxin out of your kitty’s system.
 Their urine output will be closely monitored, as this is one of the most important indicators of how your cat is faring.

 If you weren’t able to get your cat to the vet immediately and the poisoning has progressed to an advanced stage, dialysis may be required to keep the kidneys functioning.
 Dialysis may be needed for a few days or even longer, although in many of those cases, the prognosis is grim enough that euthanasia will likely be recommended.

 What Is the Prognosis for a Cat Suffering From Lily Toxicity?

 This is a hard question to answer.
 It depends on how much toxin your cat ingested and how long it took to get them treatment.
 Also, some cats seem to recover quicker and more completely than others.

-If you get your cat to a vet promptly, your cat has good odds.
+If you get your cat to a vet promptly, your cat has better odds.
 After about 18 hours, though, the kidney damage will likely be irreversible.
-The key factor will be their ability to produce urine; if they can’t, then the cat will likely die in 3 to 7 days.

 How Do I Prevent Lily Poisoning in My Cat?

-The best and easiest way to prevent your cat from experiencing lily toxicity is to simply never let them come near the plants.
+The best and easiest way to prevent your cat from experiencing lily toxicity is to simply never let them come near the plants and avoid having any contact with a lily yourself so as not to bring pollen home.
 Don’t plant them in your garden and don’t bring them into your home.

 You won’t have control over whether other people plant lilies, of course, but you can ensure that your cat won’t come in contact with your neighbor’s lilies by keeping them indoors.
 This is just good for your cat in general, even not taking into account potential lily exposure — indoor cats live much longer on average than outdoor ones do.